 5. Coughing and Shortness of Breath

-The irritation and inflammation caused by mold often leads to frequent coughing that is otherwise unexplained.
+The irritation and inflammation caused by mold often lead to frequent coughing that is otherwise unexplained.

-The throat and lungs are constantly irritated when repeatedly exposed to mycotoxins.
-If the issue isn’t addressed, this coughing can develop into more serious conditions such as pneumonia and bronchitis.
+The throat and lungs are irritated continuously when repeatedly exposed to mycotoxins.
+If the issue isn’t addressed, this coughing can develop into more severe conditions such as pneumonia and bronchitis.

 The same inflammation that causes irritated, constricted airways that lead to wheezing and coughing can eventually lead to shortness of breath.